RedGreenBlue09/WFAv7_Installer/README.md

   6. After installation finished, boot and setup Windows 10.
      Don't connect to Wi-Fi on setup.
 It will makes the setup stuck.
   7. After setup complete (Desktop appears), reboot to mass storage mode.
-  8. Double click MainOS\Data\windows10arm.vhdx
-  9. Run PostInstall.bat to fix Windows Phone crash.
+  8. Run PostInstall.bat to fix Windows Phone crash.
-  10. Now, you can dualboot Windows Phone and Windows 10.
+  9. Now, you can dualboot Windows Phone and Windows 10.
 ### Notes
   * This is not a software, this is a set of programs that combined to make the installation easier.
   * Editing the files or folders may cause damage to the intaller.